Daquota Connector — Post Installation Guide

 Tip: For typical use cases, it is convenient to create a new tab in your record layout and put the LocalFlow Maps component in it.
 In that case, choose Layout: fillHeight and Height: 100% in order to make the map fill the remaining space of the screen.

-Add geo-data to objects (only when the geodata option is avalaible)
+Add geo-data to objects (only when the geodata option is available)

-By default, LocalFlow Maps uses the address fields of the objects geo-code them and display them on a map.
-However, you can also add geo-data to any object in order to attach any kind of geo-spacial data to your objects.
-This is useful for example to add geographic zones to standard objects such as Accounts, Contacts, etc. But is can also be used to add a list of places/locations to any object.
+By default, LocalFlow uses the address fields of the objects to geo-code them and display them on a map.
+However, you can also add geo-data to any object in order to attach any kind of geospatial data to your objects.
+This is useful for example to add geographic zones to standard objects such as Accounts, Contacts, etc. But it can also be used to add a list of places/locations to any object.

 When creating a feature layer, you shall define the ID field, that will help the map to uniquely identify each feature.
 You should also define a label field that will be shown to the users.
 Any other feature field may be added to be shown in the map.